-Rainy Day Games (not just for rainy days but days where you want to do some chatting 😊
+Rainy Day Games (not just for rainy days but days where you want to do some chatting.

 I hope these help.
 As bloody annoying as it is ‘Bing’ on CBeebies is a really good demonstration of how we as adults should model language for little children.
-Bing (the freakishly giant toddler bunny) frequently gets his tenses confused or mispronounces sounds in works.
+Bing (the freakishly giant toddler bunny) frequently gets his tenses confused or mispronounces sounds in words.
 Flop (the all knowing, ever patient bean bag) never corrects him.
 He just calmly repeats, agrees, models it back correctly and often extends the sentence.
-I know that little bunny will drive you up the wall but next time you watch see if you can spot Flop gently encouraging Bing into improving his speech and language without ever saying a word about it.
+I know that little bunny can drive you up the wall but next time you watch see if you can spot Flop gently encouraging Bing into improving his speech and language without ever saying a word about it.

 So there you have it, my quick tips and games to encourage speech and language.
 My first book Give Me Five also has these tips in and every game in there which is excellent to support speech has a little speech bubble tab on it, so you can easily find the perfect games.
 Click HERE for that book, either in kindle downloadable form or in paperback (it’s on audio too if you want to listen to tips and games).

 There is a lot more detailed advice out there if you are looking for it.
 A great place to start is my friend Lisa who is a children’s SALT and who’s Instagram page is a treasure chest of helpful information - she is @peachy_speech and Amy is brilliant too - she is @speak_life_slt